 Living From Gratitude

-Gratitude is not a polite habit.
+Gratitude is not just a polite habit.

-It’s a spiritual posture.
+It is a spiritual posture.

-Living from gratitude doesn’t mean you pretend everything is perfect.
-It means you choose to notice what is still good, still holy, still held, even in the middle of unfinished things.
+It is a way of living that changes how you see, how you feel, and how you move through the world.
+Living from gratitude does not mean pretending everything is perfect.
+It means choosing to notice what is still good, still sacred, still held, even in the middle of unfinished things.

-Gratitude doesn’t deny pain.
+Gratitude does not deny pain.

 It gives pain a companion called hope.